TeamMGE/GenomeBioinformaticsCourse/_episodes/50-COOII.md

 3. Loop over all human proteins with a best hit in mouse and check if that mouse protein has the same human protein as a best hit.
 If they do, these are the biderectional best hits (BBH) and you can write the pair to a  data structure that you can use later (or perhaps to a file).
 Also, report the number of pairs to the screen.

-> ## Exercise:  How many bidirectionalo best blast hits do you find between human and mouse?
+> ## Exercise:  How many bidirectional best blast hits do you find between human and mouse?
 >> ## solution
 >> 17181
 >>{: .solution}